 What Sleep Stage Do You Snore In?

 Treatments are available for snoring!
 Call our dedicated sleep team today at Koala® Center For Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Content:

 Why does snoring not wake up the snorer?

 Is snoring caused by the nose or throat?

 What kind of doctor do you go to for snoring?

 When sleeping, our ears still hear the sounds around us, those caused by us, and transmit these messages to the brain.
 However, even when you are asleep, your brain is still filtering through your senses to detect sounds of high priority that signal danger.
 For example, a snorer does not wake up from their snoring for the same reason they do not wake up to footsteps; these sounds are often heard and do not signal danger or a need to wake up.
 That said, sleep studies show that many loud snorers have multiple microarousals throughout the night, in which they are partially awakened by their sounds but go back to sleep and won’t likely remember it in the morning.